iotshaman/typescript-primer/README.md

 ## Quick-Start Guide

 Fortunately, you do not need to know all of the above configuration options to begin developing typescript application.
 Here at IoT Shaman, we have built a tool called [Shaman CLI](https://github.com/iotshaman/shaman-cli) which abstracts most of these complicated options, and can even generate code scaffolding, install and build typescript projects.
-In fact, this typescript primer repo was built entirely by using the Shaman CLI (no custom code written).
+In fact, this typescript primer repo was built entirely by using the Shaman CLI (no custom code).

 To begin developing a typescript application, you need only install Shaman CLI, create and populate a *solution file* ([see below](#solution-file)) in the folder where you want your code to reside, then run the following command: